Be Curious, Not Judgmental: The Key to a Fuller Life

 Characteristics of judgmental people

-• They quickly draw conclusions about other people based on flimsy characteristics like conduct, social standing, or looks.
+- They quickly conclude that other people are based on flimsy characteristics like conduct, social standing, or appearance.

-• Even when fresh facts or viewpoints are offered, they are resistant to altering their opinions.
+- Even when fresh facts or viewpoints are presented, they remain resistant to changing their opinions.

 Characteristics of open-minded people

-• They actively seek out new information and are open to changing their opinions in response to strong proof.
+- They actively seek out new information and are open to revising their opinions in response to compelling evidence.

-Walt Whitman quote, a renowned American poet, had a unique perspective on non-judgment.
+Walt Whitman, a renowned American poet, had a unique perspective on non-judgment.
 His works embrace all aspects of life with curiosity and acceptance.

 Whitman promotes a compassionate knowledge of the world by encouraging us to approach people with openness, empathy, and curiosity.
 His works encourage curiosity and a nonjudgmental mindset.